shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

       - **Calendar** - See everything you’ve got lined up for the day or week.
 Or, schedule a meeting.
 This calendar syncs with your Outlook calendar.

-      - **Calls** - In some cases, if your organization has it set up, you can call anyone from Teams, even if they’re not using Teams.
+      - **Calls** - In some cases, if your organization has it set up, you can call anyone from Teams, even if they are not using Teams.

       - **Activity** - Catch up on all your unread messages, @mentions, replies, and more.